 It is possible to move, copy, create and delete files in the folder without container size limitations.
 That's one of the strengths of the software.
-The size of the folder is only limited by local storage capacities and the available space on Dropbox.
+The size of the folder is only limited by local storage capacities and the available space offered by the file storage service.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.